 There are reasons to test more frequently.
-If you are sick or not feeling yourself, notice big fluctuations in your blood sugar levels, are becoming more active, or are advised by your doctor, then you may have to test more.
+If you are sick or not feeling yourself, notice big fluctuations in your blood sugar levels, are becoming more active, or are advised medically by your doctor, then you may have to test more.

 Always be prepared.
 Before using your blood test kit, ensure that you have everything that you need.
-Check your test strip and lancet level, and order more well ahead of time (you never know when a package will be delayed), and change the lancet if it needs to be changed.
+Check your test strip and lancet level, and order for provisions ahead of time (you never know when a package will be delayed), and change the lancet if it needs to be changed.
 Also, remember to check the batteries.
 There is nothing worse than using the lancet and then having your sample go to waste.

 When testing your blood, you should always remember to wash your hands before your test.
 You want to remove any contamination from your fingers that could alter the result of the test.

 Don’t forget your cleanup.
 Use a cotton ball if needed, and dispose of the test strip once you have your result.
 If you are done with the lancet, be sure to dispose of it in a sharps bin.

 Use a control solution to calibrate the device if you think that the readings are not correct.
 Perhaps you have been out for a long hike, and your sugar levels are showing as being high.
 Use the solution and make sure that the result falls within the desired range.
 If it falls out of the range, then call your meter company if the device cannot be recalibrated manually.

 Pro-tip for users who are outside their homes: